icapri/ts-attributes/README.md

 }
 ```

-- `iban(country: Country | Country[] | 'all' = 'all')` Checks whether the string value of the given property is a valid IBAN of the given country; otherwise an error is thrown.
+- `iban(accepts: Country | Country[] | 'all' = 'all')` Checks whether the string value of the given property is a valid IBAN of the given country; otherwise an error is thrown.

 _Example:_
 ```typescript